-Safex Chemicals Group Ropes In Praveen Dubey As Senior Vice President - Strategic Alliances & Commercial
+Safex Chemicals Group ropes in Praveen Dubey as Senior Vice President - Strategic Alliances & Commercial

 Date

-New Delhi, 7th October 2024: Safex Chemicals Group, a leading player in the global chemical industry, is pleased to announce the appointment of Praveen Dubey as Senior Vice President - Strategic Alliances & Commercial.
-With an extensive career in institutional business and strategic sourcing, Praveen brings a wealth of industry experience that aligns with Safex\' mission to strengthen its global presence.
+(MENAFN- Adfactors PR) New Delhi, 7th October 2024: Safex Chemicals Group, a leading player in the global chemical industry, is pleased to announce the appointment of Praveen Dubey as Senior Vice President - Strategic Alliances & Commercial.
+With an extensive career in institutional business and strategic sourcing, Praveen brings a wealth of industry experience that aligns with Safex’ mission to strengthen its global presence.

 Mr. Dubey has joined Safex Chemicals Group following his most recent position as Sr. GM & Head of Institutional Business & Strategic Sourcing at NACL Industries Limited.
 His career spans over two decades with significant roles at ADAMA Ltd., Coromandel International Limited, where he developed an in-depth understanding of the agrochemical and chemical industries.